-Whether your toddler is envisioning a future as the next person to scale Mount Everest, or she is seriously considering being a goat when she grows up, her body will probably have had to stay on the ground while her mind scaled new heights until some time between 12 and 24 months.
+Whether your toddler is envisioning a future as the next person to scale Mount Everest, or they are seriously considering being a goat when they grow up, their body will probably have had to stay on the ground while their mind scaled new heights until some time between 12 and 24 months.

-No matter what Baby’s eventual sporting ambitions might or might not end up looking like, the best way to encourage them right now is just to have fun doing physically active activities with her, and giving her plenty of time to explore the new ways of moving that her body is developing as she grows.
+No matter what Baby’s eventual sporting ambitions might or might not end up looking like, the best way to encourage them right now is just to have fun doing physically active activities with them, and giving them plenty of time to explore the new ways of moving that their body is developing as they grow.